 3. WordPress Database Optimization – Your WordPress database does get cluttered with trivial data that should be cleaned out every month.
 This will also help in speeding up your websites delivery of web pages.

 4. Internal Links Management – Sometimes plugins can interact in strange ways with each other.
-I check critical functionality any time I change the configuration of your site by updating existing or installing new plugins.
+I check both internal and external links on your website weekly.

-5. Monthly Backups – Your website is backed up once a month and stored offsite for safe keeping.
-Backups are easily restored when problems arise.
+5. Website Backups – Your website is backed up to a remote server once a month for safe keeping.
+Weekly backups are performed and saved to your website’s server making them easier to restored when problems arise.